yaoluo/PointGroupPy/README.md

 - Intuitive: Designed to be straightforward and easy to integrate into materials modeling.

 ## Applications
-PointgroupPy can be used in:
+PointGroupPy can be used in:
 - Group theory-related problems in condensed matter physics and chemistry.
 - Automating symmetry analysis in molecular and crystal structures.
 - Constructing irreducible representations and symmetry-adapted functions for theoretical and computational studies.